Blog Posts and Other Media

 Natalie Aviles. “mechanisms, “mechanisms”, and a call for pluralism in sociological explanation.”
 Scatterplot, November 17, 2017.

-Articles linked to publishing journals and are behind paywalls.
+Articles linked to publishing journals are behind paywalls.
 If you are unable to access these articles and would like a copy please email me.
-I would be happy to share my work.
+I am always happy to share my work.

-Aviles, Natalie B. “Situated practice and the emergence of ethical research: HPV vaccine development and organizational cultures of translation at the National Cancer Institute.”
-Pre-print of conditionally accepted article at Science, Technology, & Human Values.
+Aviles, Natalie B. Forthcoming.
+“Situated practice and the emergence of ethical research: HPV vaccine development and organizational cultures of translation at the National Cancer Institute.”
+Science, Technology, & Human Values.

 Aviles, Natalie B.* and Isaac Ariail Reed.
 2017.
 “Ratio via machina: Three standards of mechanistic explanation in sociology.”
 Sociological Methods & Research 46(4): 715-738.